Our Evangelism Commitment

 Seventh-day Adventist Christians would like to see themselves among those called “people of the Book.”
 It's simple — we love the Bible!
 There are a number of personal Bible study curriculums available for you to use yourself or share with others in a small group setting.

 Prayer allows us to communicate with God and deepen our relationship with Him as we share praises, confess our sins, pray for others and ask God for our needs.
 Washington Conference has a network of prayer warriors who are dedicated to passionately praying for God to move in mighty ways in the lives of family, friends and even strangers they meet.
-Find out more about our prayer warrior network.

 Church plants help to grow the Seventh-day Adventist Church by providing a ministry outreach to a specific community or group of people.
 Washington Conference has a church planting committee to support, coach and encourage new church plants.